Blocky55/BioRev/README.md

 # BioRevise

 An interactive biology revision web app built for UCIL exam prep.
-Covers six core topics with flashcards, quizzes, lecture notes, and progress tracking — all running locally in the browser with no account required.
+Covers six core topics with flashcards, quizzes, lecture notes, and progress tracking running locally in the browser with no account required.

 ## Topics